babalahgrill/adonis-rabbit/README.md

   await Rabbit.assertQueue('my_queue')

-  // Sends a message to the queue await Rabbit.sendToQueue('my_queue', 'This message was sent by adonis-rabbit') })
+  // Sends a message to the queue await Rabbit.sendToQueue('my_queue', 'This message was sent by adonis-rabbit-frame-max') })
 ```